CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 All matches are to commence not later than 7.30

-p.m.; two players must be in attendance by 7.45 p.m. and the third player by
+p.m. and two players must be in attendance by 7.45 p.m.
+In the event of the non-arrival of players by

-attendance by 8.00 p.m., the match may be claimed.
+the match will be awarded under the provisions of rule 8(f).
 Any one player with a reason acceptable to

 the opposing team may play if in attendance by 9.15 p.m., but the score card